Alice challenges Bob to a puzzle! Alice is situated on an undirected graph consisting of

 Otherwise, on each test case where an assignment is possible, your score for the test file is determined as follows:

-You will receive full points if you output an valid assignment of edge weights that is fully correct and of the points otherwise.
+You will receive full points if you output an valid assignment of edge weights that is fully correct and

 Your final score within a subtask will be the minimum score over all tests in that subtask.